For Coptic Church, changes, questions after priest ouster

 In response to questions and a request to interview Khalil, his attorney, Michelle Suskauer, said by e-mail: “Mr. Khalil will not be responding to your questions and denies all allegations against him.”

-For Egypt’s ancient Coptic Church, which is usually closed about its inner workings, the allegations and the laicization after sexual abuse claims were unusually public.
-There followed announcements of changes by some Coptic dioceses to prevent abuse and address claims - as well as questions about the handling of Zakhari’s allegations and debates among some Coptic Christians.
+For Egypt’s ancient Coptic Church, which is usually closed about its inner workings, the allegations and the laicization after sexual abuse claims were unusually public and shocked many.
+In the aftermath, some anti-abuse efforts were announced and questions were raised about oversight and the handling of Zakhari’s allegations.

+After Khalil’s ouster, several Coptic dioceses in America and other Western countries issued statements supporting survivors of clerical sexual abuse, encouraging members to report sexual misconduct or announcing protocols to handle claims and protect the vulnerable.

+Some, like Zakhari, are using social media to keep the spotlight on how accusations are handled, setting off intense debates among some Coptic Christians.
+Others argue such issues are too sensitive for public airing and vetting or fear the scrutiny could be exploited to unfairly taint the church or its clergy - a concern amplified among some by Christians’ status as a religious minority in Egypt.

+“This has been too many years,” she said.
+“I’m not scandalizing anything.
+I’m just saying the truth.”

-The Coptic Church is the main community among Egypt’s Christian minority and has many followers who have emigrated to the United States and elsewhere.
-Over the years, as other faith communities around the world publicly grappled with clerical sexual abuse, what publicity the Coptic Church received mostly came when it was targeted by militant groups and other extremists.
+Over the years, as other faith communities publicly grappled with clerical abuse, the Coptic Church in Egypt was more likely to make headlines when targeted with violence by militant groups and other extremists.
+The church is the main community among Egypt’s Christian minority and has many followers who have emigrated to the United States and elsewhere.

 “As Copts, we’re not used to discussing such things in public,” said Samuel Tadros, senior fellow at Hudson Institute’s Center for Religious Freedom.
-If there have been similar cases “they were handled behind closed doors.”

-Online, some criticized the public naming of the priest or expressed fears the scrutiny could be used to unfairly taint the church, especially since Christians are a minority in Egypt.
+“While I’m sure that such cases have existed throughout time and are probably not limited to just one individual … when they were handled, they were handled behind closed doors.”

+Emotions run the gamut.
+Online, some criticized openly naming the priest and said “sins” shouldn’t be publicly exposed.
 Others praised the church for removing Khalil from the priesthood.
-Still others said leaders responded too slowly and demanded transparency and prompter action on abuse claims.
+Still others said leaders acted too slowly and demanded education about sexual misconduct and transparent and swift handling of accusations.

-Several Coptic dioceses pledged or announced protocols for reporting or investigating allegations, as well as anti-abuse efforts like more thorough background checks on clergy.

-Zakhari, 33, said her goal was not to hurt the church.
+Zakhari said she is not trying to hurt the church she loves.

 “We wanted this to just be handled,” she said.

-Zakhari was born in Florida to parents who are “faithful servants” in the Coptic Church and the church was at the center of her upbringing, she said.

-In her statement to the Altamonte Springs Police Department in Florida in February 2013, Zakhari said the incident happened in the late 1990s when she was 11 or 12.
+It happened in the late 1990s when Zakhari was 11 or 12, she recounted in a statement she made to the Altamonte Springs Police Department in Florida in February 2013.
 (As a rule, the AP does not name survivors or alleged survivors of sexual abuse unless they have identified themselves publicly, as Zakhari has done.)

+A first-generation American, she was born in Florida to parents who are “faithful servants” in the Coptic Church.
+The church was the center of her strict upbringing, she said.

-At the time, Khalil, then a visiting priest from Egypt, was staying with her family in Florida, her statement said.
-He was alone with her, ostensibly to take her confession, when he touched her, including fondling her breasts and kissing her, she said in the report which was viewed by the AP.
+According to the police report, Zakhari told authorities that Khalil, then a visiting priest from Egypt, was staying with her family in Florida.
+While alone with her, ostensibly to take her confession, Khalil touched her under her bra, squeezed and fondled her breasts and started kissing her face, neck, ears and lips and forced his tongue inside her mouth, she said in the report, which was viewed by the AP.

+As he left, her statement to police said, Khalil told her whatever happens in confession is a secret.

-The Altamonte Springs Police Department told AP an investigator discussed Zakhari’s report with the state attorney’s office at the time and it was determined that the statute of limitations had expired.
+The Altamonte Springs Police Department said an investigator discussed Zakhari’s report with the state attorney’s office and it was determined then that the statute of limitations had expired.

-Zakhari said she had shared her story with others long before she told the police, including telling Bishop Youssef of the Coptic Orthodox Diocese of the Southern United States when she was 17, around 2003 or 2004.
+At 16, Zakhari said, she started telling her story to people involved with the church, and around 17 - in 2003 or 2004, she said - she told Bishop Youssef of the Coptic Orthodox Diocese of the Southern United States.

-According to Zakhari, Bishop Youssef told her he was aware of other abuse reports against Khalil; he said the priest had been sent to Egypt and banned from returning to the diocese.
+She said she told her mother later.
+“With our culture, it’s really hard to talk about sexual abuse to begin with,” Zakhari explained.
+“It’s difficult to even have this conversation with my parents.”

+Father Pishoy Salama of St. Maurice & St. Verena Coptic Orthodox Church in Canada said Zakhari, whom he met at a youth conference, began sharing her abuse allegations with him years ago.
+“Her pain was real, and her story was always consistent,” he said.

-Then, around 2010, Zakhari said her mother learned that Khalil had been promoted in clerical rank by his diocese in Egypt.
+Around 2010, Zakhari said, her mother saw in a church publication that Khalil had been promoted in clerical rank by his diocese in Egypt.

-Tracking exactly how Zakhari’s complaint was handled is difficult, especially since Khalil has served in multiple locations.
+Tracking exactly how Zakhari’s complaint was handled is difficult, especially since Khalil, then a priest of a diocese in Egypt, has served in different areas in the U.S.

+According to Zakhari, Bishop Youssef told her he was aware of other abuse allegations against Khalil and said the then-priest had been sent to Egypt and banned from the Southern Diocese.

 An AP request to interview Bishop Youssef was answered by a public relations representative who provided statements by the Southern Diocese.